alexmadon/nodejs_dnsblacklist/README.md

 Nodejs is a javascript server-side programming language basded on Google V8 javascript engine.

-To avoid Martin to modify the javascript code, we put all the alarm callbacks in one file:
+To avoid having to modify the javascript code, we put all the alarm callbacks in one file:

 controller_alarms.js